zwang695/alexa-skills-list/skills/B01BFQ95QW/README.md

 * *Alexa, ask Iris to contact John Doe*

 In Greek mythology, Iris is the messenger of the Gods.
-In today?s reality, Iris is the messenger of Alexa.
-Simply verbalize the command, ?Alexa, ask Iris to holler at [name of recipient]? and Iris will send a pre-composed e-mail, asking the recipient to contact you.
-You?ll need a Google Account, so that Iris can access your Google Contacts.
+In today’s reality, Iris is the messenger of Alexa.
+Simply verbalize the command, “Alexa, ask Iris to holler at [name of recipient]” and Iris will send a pre-composed e-mail, asking the recipient to contact you.
+You’ll need a Google Account, so that Iris can access your Google Contacts.

 ***